San Marcos Growers LogoSan Marcos Growers

 Echeveria agavoides 'Romeo' is thought to be a mutation of E. agavoides 'Corderoyi' (AKA 'Ebony') that originated in the nursery of G. Köhres in Germany.
 It has also been called 'Red Ebony' and 'Taurus' but 'Romeo' is considered the valid name given by it originator - we have also noted a plant called 'Giant Purple' which may have been a selection from this plant.
 Our first plant of this cultivar came to us from Korean nurseryman SeongJu Hwang and additional stock was received from Joon Young Park.
 'Romeo' differs from other Echeveria agavoides cultivars that we grow ('Lipstick', 'Maria', 'Prolifera' and 'Ebony') in that it is smaller than all but 'Lipstick' and has a leaf color that is more of a purple, gray color with less prominent red markings on leaves margins.

-This information about Echeveria agavoides 'Romeo' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Echeveria agavoides 'Romeo' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]